Vianne-a1/anything/README.md

 Or

 1. Download the zip file and extract it to folder.
-2. Launch the terminal and and navigate to the extracted files by running `cd anything` in ther terminal.
+2. Launch the terminal and and navigate to the extracted files by running `cd anything` in the terminal.
 3. Run `pip install -r requirements.txt` in the terminal.

 Launch Codes: